anshumandwivediusa/java-notes/06. collections/README.md

 | **Concurrent Alternatives** | ``CopyOnWriteArrayList`` | ``ConcurrentLinkedDeque``, ``LinkedBlockingQueue`` |
 | **Best Use Case** | Frequent random access, fewer insertions/deletions in middle | Frequent insertions/deletions, especially at ends |

+LinkedList can be used directly as a FIFO queue because it supports add/offer (enqueue), remove/poll (dequeue), and peek/element (examine head).

 # Queue Interface

 | **Category** | **Method** | **Description** |